YouTube video for this section is still under creation. Please be patient ^^

 ▶️ Output:

-INFO: [PROMPT]: I give you the following tool definition that you may use to fulfill a future task: get_temperature(city: str) -> int - Returns the celsius temperature of a given city.
+INFO: [PROMPT][To: Ai assistant]: I give you the following tool definition that you may use to fulfill a future task: get_temperature(city: str) -> int - Returns the celsius temperature of a given city.
 Please acknowledge the given tool.

 I have taken note of the `get_temperature` tool, which takes a city name as input (`city: str`) and returns the Celsius temperature of that city (`-> int`).
 I'm ready to use this tool whenever you'd like me to fulfill a task in the future!

-INFO: [AI_RESPONSE]: So for the `get_temperature( city: str )` tool, I would extract the single parameter as:
+INFO: [AI_RESPONSE][From: Ai assistant]: So for the `get_temperature( city: str )` tool, I would extract the single parameter as:

 {"city": "arg0"}